ziaulalam1/sales-revenue-optimization/README.md

 - Defined primary & foreign keys
 - Wrote 8 queries using various join types (`INNER`, `LEFT`, `RIGHT`) to extract important business metrics
 - Exported insights to CSV for Tableau integration
-- All SQL Query scripts are in the SQL folder for full review
+- All SQL Query scripts are in the "SQL" folder for full review
 ---

 ## **Tableau Dashboard Creation**